andobrucki/andobrucki/README.md

 I have recently completed my training as a Full Stack Web Developer at DCI Digital Career Institute, where I specialized in creating visually appealing, user-friendly, and vibrant websites.
 I am passionate about designing digital solutions that are both functional and aesthetically engaging.

 During my course, I gained hands-on experience with various web technologies and applied them to practical projects, enabling me to develop dynamic and intuitive applications.
-This experience has provided me with a strong foundation in modern development tools and frameworks.

 ## Skills